k-Connectivity in Random Key Graphs with Unreliable Links: System Model

-As mentioned in Section \ref{sec:Intro_Contr}, here we assume a communication model that consists of independent channels that are either {\em on} (with probability $p_n$) or {\em off} (with probability $1-p_n$).
-For distinct nodes $v_i$ and $v_j$, let ${C}_{i j}$ denote the event that the communication channel between them is {\em on}.
-The events $\{C_{ij}, ~ 1\leq i < j \leq n \}$ are mutually independent such that
+Our main interest is to study random key graphs whose links are unreliable.
+In particular, we assume that each link is {\em on} with probability $p_n$, or {\em off} with probability $1-p_n$, independently from any other link.
+Namely, with $C_{ij}$ denoting the event that link between $v_i$ and $v_j$ is on, $\{C_{ij}, ~ 1\leq i < j \leq n \}$ are mutually independent such that

-This communication model can be modeled by an Erd\H{o}s-R\'enyi graph $G(n, p_n)$ on the vertices $\mathcal{V}$ such that there exists an edge between nodes $v_i$ and $v_j$ if the communication channel between them is on; i.e., if the event $C_{ij}$ takes place.
+This unreliable link model can be represented \cite{citeulike:4012374} by an Erd\H{o}s-R\'enyi (ER) graph $G(n, p_n)$ on the vertices $\mathcal{V}$ such that there exists an edge between nodes $v_i$ and $v_j$ if the link between them is on; i.e., if the event $C_{ij}$ takes place.

 Finally, the graph $\mathbb{G}_{on}(n, K_n, P_n, p_n)$ is defined on the vertices $\mathcal{V}$ such that two distinct nodes $v_i$ and $v_j$ have an edge in between, denoted $E_{i j}$, if the events $K_{ij}$ and $C_{ij}$ take place at the same time.
 In other words, we have